Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 Why Your Skin Might Need It

 Skin gets cranky.
 Environmental stress, clogged pores, hormonal acne, dehydrated flakes, it all builds up.
-And if you’ve ever felt like your moisturizer just sits on top of your face instead of sinking in?
-That’s a tell.
+If your moisturizer just sits there instead of sinking in, that’s your sign.

 Facial steaming helps with:

-• Your skin feels tight and oily at the same time
+• Skin feels tight and oily at the same time

 The Real-Life Benefits (From Me, Who’s Tried Everything)